rbnmaia/rbnmaia.github.io/_pages/projects.md

 This tool was developed to analyze and present the current vulnerabilities on Set-up-Boxes.
 The concept is to unify in a tool all the known 0 days or other vulnerabilities ignored by brands/vendors.

-Inspired in IoT Exploitation Framework - Routersploit.
+Inspired in IoT Exploitation Framework - <a href="https://github.com/threat9/routersploit" rel="nofollow">RouterSploit</a>.